Financial Aid Programs

 Benacquisto Scholarship Program: This program is a merit scholarship for Florida high school graduates who receive recognition as a National Merit Scholar.
 Eligible scholars will receive an award equal to the institutional cost of attendance minus the sum of Bright Futures and the National Merit award.

 Florida Postsecondary Student Assistance Grant Program: This program is a need-based grant program available to degree-seeking, resident, undergraduate students who demonstrate substantial financial need and are enrolled in participating postsecondary institutions.
 Students demonstrate financial need by completing the Free Application for Federal Student Aid (FAFSA) prior to the first day of classes.
-Funds are awarded by the campus financial aid office to students with the highest need.
-Funds are awarded until all available funds have been exhausted.
+Funds are offered by the campus financial aid office to students with the highest need for the Fall and Spring semesters.
+Funds are offered until all available funds have been exhausted.

 Jose Marti Scholarship Challenge Grant: This grant is a need-based merit scholarship that provides financial assistance to eligible students of Hispanic origin.
 To be considered for this grant, students must submit a Florida Financial Aid Application no later than April 1st, during senior year of high school.
 Applicants will be ranked by their application submission date, if necessary.
 Applicants must have a minimum CGPA of 3.0.